 - Bare Minerals mascara

 - Every night, I oil cleanse.
 Oil cleansing is amazing for all skin types.
-Oil cleansing is great because it both hydrates but reduces oil.
+Oil cleansing is great because of the fact that it hydrates the face but also reduces oil.
 So many people overproduce oil because we’re always washing it off with face wash.
 So I rub this oil into my skin for two minutes.
 I then run hot water over a washcloth, wring it out and steam my face.
 Then I wipe everything off, including my eye makeup.

-- Once again, I tone my skin by spraying 3-4 spritz of this all over.
+- Once again, I tone my skin by spraying 3-4 spritzes of this all over.